-Body comparison: Sony A7R III vs Sony RX100 III
+Body comparison: Sony A7R III vs RX100 III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (51 percent) than the Sony A7R III.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.